SMS Victoria Louise: Characteristics

-The ship was protected with Krupp armor; their deck was 4 cm on the horizontal with sloped sides that were 10 cm thick.
+The ship was protected with Krupp armor; her deck was 4 cm on the horizontal with sloped sides that were 10 cm thick.
 Her main and secondary battery turrets had 10 cm thick sides and the secondary casemates had the same level of protection.
 The conning tower had 15 cm thick sides.

+Modifications

+Between 1906 and 1908, Victoria Louise underwent a major reconstruction at the Kaiserliche Werft (Imperial Shipyard) in Kiel.
+This included replacing her boilers with new Navy-type models, and the funnels were reduced to two.
+Her military mast was removed to reduce the top-heaviness of the ship, which improved her handling in turns.
+Two of the 15 cm guns and all of the Maxim guns were removed, and an eleventh 8.8 cm SK L/30 gun was installed, along with three 8.8 cm SK L/35 guns.
+In 1912, Victoria Louise received a large flying bridge, the only member of the class to receive the feature.
+She was disarmed entirely by 1916.